pypy/pypy.org/posts/2024/07/finding-simplification-rules-with-z3.md

 ```

 Z3 checks the "satisfiability" of a formula.
 This means that it tries to find
-concrete values for all the variables that occur in a formula such that the
+an example set of concrete values for the variables that occur in a formula,
-formula becomes true.
+such that the formula becomes true.
 Examples:

 ```pycon
 >>>> solver = z3.Solver()